-- 1) Encouraging all local units to have a community service chairperson - 2) Encouraging participation in the MRTA community service projects - A) Show Me Hunger collecting and donating food, other household necessities, and money to help with local needs - B) Collecting can tabs for the Ronald McDonald House - C) Collecting certain food labels for the local school - Promoting and reporting all local unit MRTA community service projects through newspapers, Social Media, Facebook, and the MRTA Website - 4) Encouraging all local MRTA Units to report to the Community Service Regional Chairpersons by February 1 of each calendar year their unit's... - A) Volunteer hours - B) Number of food/other household necessities donated for hunger relief - C) Dollars donated for hunger relief - 5) Providing easy access for MRTA Unit Community Service Chairpersons to informational reports and activities via the MRTA website, social media and Facebook.
+- 2. Local MRTA Units will have a Community Service Committee chairperson to disseminate information to active and retired public school personnel. - 3.
+Encourage involvement in the 2024 MRTA community service projects: - a.
+Participate in Show-Me Hunger by collecting and donating food, other household necessities, and money to help with local needs. - b.
+Form partnerships with regional food banks, food pantries, or other agencies dealing with hunger. - c.
+Collect can tabs for the Ronald McDonald House. - d.
+Collect food labels for local schools. - 4.
+Promote and report all local unit MRTA community service projects through publications via newspapers, social media, Facebook, and the MRTA website. - 5.
+Local MRTA Units will report to the community service regional chairpersons by February 1 of each calendar year their unit's: - a.
+Volunteer hours. - b.
+Number of food/other household necessities donated for hunger relief. - c.
+Cash donations for hunger relief. - 6.
+Increase MRTA membership through fellowship and community involvement. - 7.
+Promote MRTA to active and retired public school personnel through community service activities.

-MRTA, a 501(c)(4) not-for-profit corporation, is a grassroots advocacy association with nearly 30,000 members.
+MRTA, a 501(c)(4) not-for-profit corporation, is a grassroots advocacy association representing nearly 30,000 members.
 MRTA is independent, nonpartisan, and does not endorse political candidates.